medialize/ally.js/bablify-notes.md

 Since ally.js is using the ES6 Module Syntax - and [eslint](https://github.com/eslint/eslint) does not support that yet - we're using [babel-eslint](https://github.com/babel/babel-eslint) as the parser in eslint (configured via `.eslintrc`).

-See eslint docs for [configuration options](http://eslint.org/docs/user-guide/configuring).
+See `.eslintrc` for our configuration and eslint docs to understand the [rules](http://eslint.org/docs/rules).

 Although listed in the devDependencies of package.json and thus installed locally, babel-eslint has to be installed globally (for now?):